8 REAL Benefits of Dandelion Greens – A Science-Backed Look at This Traditional Green!

 - Garden Cress

 The Ikarians still enjoy many of these, which is useful for understanding just how important traditional, real, wild greens are…

 For most of us, dandelions are one of the most plentiful, easy-to-identify greens available, and they’re easy to pick!

 By increasing glutathione (GSH) production, sulphur-rich greens like dandelion help to boost the immune system both directly and indirectly.

 Glutathione is a small protein which is vital in immune system function – especially for the liver.
 However, it naturally declines with age, meaning our bodies aren’t as well-equipped to fight free radicals and protect our cells.

 - Supporting the function of other antioxidants – including vitamin C, which we also find in dandelion, and which can further boost GSH (^)

 - Improving immune system response to free radicals and viruses (^)

 Other anti-ageing benefits of dandelion greens also come from its potent levels of antioxidants like terpenes, and include protecting cells from UV damage, and providing essential vitamins and minerals. (^)(^)(^)

 Do you know what else becomes harder to produce as we age?
 Collagen!
-However, dandelion’s chicoric acid helps to prevent the oxidation (essentially breaking down) of collagen in cells. (^)
+However, dandelion’s chicoric acid helps to may help prevent the oxidation (essentially breaking down) of collagen in cells (^).